pvdz/preval/tests/cases/normalize/expressions/statement/for_b/auto_ident_c-opt_complex_complex3.md

 $( l );
 `````

+## Todos triggered

+- objects in isFree check
+- Support referencing this builtin in isFree: $

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: { x: '1' }